fleschutz/PowerShell/Docs/cd-up.ps1.md

 cd-up.ps1
 ```

-Go one directory level up.
+Change the working directory to one level up

 ## Syntax & Parameters
 ```powershell